Johnson, McGinnis, Live Oak

 Gente Organizada Trabajando por el Agua (GOTA), or People United Working for Water, was formed in January 2021 by community members concerned about drinking water contamination in their wells.
 Since then, the Community Water Center (CWC) and the JML community have worked together to advance community-driven solutions.

-CWC contracted MNS Engineers to conduct a feasibility study evaluating long-term drinking water alternatives for the area.
+CWC contracted MNS Engineers (now BKF) to conduct a feasibility study evaluating long-term drinking water alternatives for the area.
 The results are detailed in the Long-Term Drinking Water Solutions for the Johnson, McGinnis, and Live Oak Roads Area report, completed in March 2024.

 Project Area